 Although Puggles have a short coat, you may think they do not shed a lot.
 However, based on their parents’ shedding habit, you can expect that they shed from moderate to intense.
 They intensely shed during spring and fall.
 Unlike other dogs, Puggles’ sheds are not difficult to remove.
 They don’t stick to fibers of fabric as they are short.
 You can use a lint roller to remove these hairs easily.

 You can determine how much your Puggle may give based on how much Pug and Beagle shed.
 Pugs shed quite a lot, mostly during spring and fall.
 Beagles shed throughout the year but are more intense during spring.

 First, you might list the characteristics you love most to match this to the puppies you see from the pet shop display or the breeders.
 Or you can ask for some pictures to select the most you like.

 Like any other Puggles’ physical appearance, their color will be the same as their parents.
 They can have combinations of tan, black and white, or reddish-brown.
 If the Beagle’s color dominates, expect them to have more black markings and darker colors.
 However, if the Pug’s color will prevail, expect lighter color and their bellies and chests are white and cream.

 There are some kennel clubs and organizations that recognize and let you register your Puggle:

-Just like any other dog, Puggles chew during their young age.
+Just like any other dog, Puggles chew at a young age.
 This puppy phase is just unavoidable.
-But you should not be disturbed by that, it is fine and normal.
+But you should not be disturbed by that; it is fine and normal.
 That is their natural way to relieve the pain caused by the incoming teeth.

 The best thing you should do is to give them an old cloth or sock and tie it in a knot.
 They love this more than other things to bite off and can make them satisfied.